 Simple English definitions for legal terms

-Read a random definition: stay of execution
+Read a random definition: actual controversy

 The mootness doctrine is a rule that says American courts cannot make decisions on cases that are no longer relevant or have no real problem to solve.
 This means that if there is no actual disagreement or issue to be resolved, the court cannot make a ruling.
 This is different from the ripeness doctrine, which deals with cases that are not yet ready to be decided.